Welcome to today's edition of the Rush 24-7 podcast.

 They're real people.

-Uh and he did ask a question, will you take the tax pledge not to raise taxes?
+And he did ask a question, will you take the tax pledge not to raise taxes?

-And uh it was interesting.
+And it was interesting.

 I don't know Grover that well, but I hard for me to believe that Grover would just sit down and do a video and send it in and hope it get picked.

-Because we uh well, for whatever reason.
+Because we, well, for whatever reason.

-That's why I wanted to wait till after we got some phone calls for people who I knew were gonna be the Republicans did look good last night, but in the context of this, the the the they look good within a narrow sphere.
+The Republicans did look good last night, but in the context of this, they look good within a narrow sphere.

-Uh but you should have seen it.
+But you should have seen it.

-You you can't tell me that a brigadier general living in Santa Rosa, California, flown to Florida and given a microphone to assess the answer to his YouTube question is not a plant.
+You can't tell me that a brigadier general living in Santa Rosa, California, flown to Florida and given a microphone to assess the answer to his YouTube question is not a plant.

 Quick timeout.

-Don't go away, we'll be right back.
+We'll be right back.

 Made it look like it was a spontaneous explosion when they blew it up.